dragisa528/tradeep_frontend/README.md

 - [x] **1.
 Setup Project Structure (Frontend):**
     - [x] 1.1.
 Initialize a new React application.
     - [x] 1.2.
-Setup routing for the different pages in your app (e.g., Dashboard, Create Model, View Model, etc.).
+Setup routing for the different pages in your app (e.g., Dashboard, Create Model, other pages, etc.).
     - [x] 1.3.
 Setup a global state management solution (like Redux or MobX) if necessary.

 - [ ] **2.
 User Authentication (Frontend):**
     - [x] 2.1.
 Create UI for user registration and login.
     - [ ] 2.2.
-Implement functionality to make GraphQL mutations for user registration and login.
+Implement functionality to make GraphQL mutations for user registration and login. done?
     - [ ] 2.3.
-Implement client-side session management.
+Implement client-side session management. done?

 - [ ] **3.
 Data Selection UI (Frontend):**
     - [x] 3.1.
 Create a UI component for users to select data for their model.
     - [ ] 3.2.
 Store user's data selection in local state.

 - [ ] **4.
 Feature Selection and Creation UI (Frontend):**
-    - [ ] 4.1.
+    - [x] 4.1.
 Create a UI component for users to select or create new features using Python snippets.
-    - [ ] 4.2.
+    - [x] 4.2.
 Implement a code editor for users to write Python snippets.
     - [ ] 4.3.
 Store user's feature selection and created features in local state.

 - [ ] **5.
 Model Selection UI (Frontend):**